 Three Months Ended March 31,

-2017 2016
+2018 2017

 Revenue:

-United States \$ 439 \$ 357
+United States \$ 562 \$ 439

-Canada 96 63
+Canada 102 96

-International 96 128
+International 100 96

-Total revenue \$ 631 \$ 548
+Total revenue \$ 764 \$ 631

 Operating profit (loss):

-United States \$ (26) \$ (59)
+United States \$ 3 \$ (26)

-Canada 3 (6)
+Canada 4 3

-International 2
+International - 2

-Total operating loss \$ (21) \$ (65)
+Total operating profit (loss) \$ 7 \$ (21)

 Operating profit (loss) % of revenue:

-United States (5.9%) (16.5%)
+United States 0.5% (5.9%)

-Canada 3.1% (9.5%)
+Canada 3.9% 3.1%

-International 2.1%
+International 0.0% 2.1%

-Total operating loss % (3.3%) (11.9%)
+Total operating profit (loss) % 0.9% (3.3%)

-7. Income Taxes
+8. Income Taxes

 On May 1, 2014, the National Oilwell Varco, Inc. ("NOV") Board of Directors approved the Spin-Off (the "Spin-Off" or "Separation") of its distribution business into an independent, publicly traded company named NOW Inc. In connection with the Separation, the Company and NOV entered into a Tax Matters Agreement, dated as of May 29, 2014 (the "Tax Matters Agreement").
 The Tax Matters Agreement sets forth the Company and NOV's rights and obligations related to the allocation of federal, state, local and foreign taxes for periods before and after the Spin-Off, as well as taxes attributable to the Spin-Off, and related matters such as the filing of tax returns and the conduct of IRS and other audits.
 Pursuant to the Tax Matters Agreement, NOV has prepared and filed the consolidated federal income tax return, and any other tax returns that include both NOV and the Company for all the liability periods ended on or prior to May 30, 2014.
-The income tax provision (benefit) for periods prior to the Separation has been computed as if NOW were a stand-alone company.
 NOV will indemnify and hold harmless the Company for any income tax liability for periods before the Separation date.
 The Company will prepare and file all tax returns that include solely the Company for all taxable periods ending after that date.
 Settlements of tax payments between NOV and the Company were generally treated as contributions from or distributions to NOV in periods prior to the Separation date.

-The effective tax rate for the three months ended March 31, 2017 was 1.8%, compared to 5.2% for the same period in 2016.
-Compared to the U.S. statutory rate, the effective tax rate was impacted by recurring items, such as lower tax rates on income earned in foreign jurisdictions that is permanently reinvested, offset by nondeductible expenses, state income taxes and the change in valuation allowance recorded against deferred tax assets.
-Due to the continuing uncertainty in our industry and thus our outlook, the Company continues to utilize the method of recording income taxes on a year-to-date effective tax rate for the three months ended March 31, 2017.
+The effective tax rate for the three months ended March 31, 2018 was 24.1%, compared to 1.8% for the same period in 2017.
+Compared to the U.S. statutory rate, the effective tax rate was impacted by recurring items, such as higher tax rates on income earned in foreign jurisdictions that is permanently reinvested, nondeductible expenses, state income taxes, the effects of the enactment of the Tax Cuts and Jobs Act and the change in valuation allowance recorded against deferred tax assets.
+Due to the continuing uncertainty in the Company's industry and thus the Company's outlook, the Company continues to utilize the method of recording income taxes on a year-to-date effective tax rate for the three months ended March 31, 2018.
 The Company will evaluate its use of this method each quarter until such time as a return to the annualized estimated effective tax rate method is deemed appropriate.